-The Company will transact business in a number of currencies including but not limited to the Canadian Dollar, the US Dollar, the Argentine Peso and the Chilean Peso.
+The Company transacts business in a number of currencies including but not limited to the Canadian Dollar, the US Dollar and the Argentine Peso.
 The Argentine Peso in particular has had significant fluctuations in value relative to the US and Canadian dollars.
 Ongoing economic uncertainty in Argentina as well as unpredictable changes to foreign exchange rules may result in fluctuations in the value of the Argentine Peso that are greater than those experienced in the recent past.
 Fluctuations in exchange rates may have a significant effect on the cash flows of the Company.
 Future changes in exchange rates could materially affect the Company's results in either a positive or a negative direction.
 The Company does not currently engage in foreign currency hedging activities.